ikigai-github/ikigai-blockfrost-config/helm/blockfrost/docs/parameters.md

   desc: The token registry url blockfrost should use
   type: str

+dbSecretName:
+  desc: Optional, The name of a secret with PGSQL credentials for blockfrost.
+Default is to use the global var postgres.auth
+  type: str
 imageTag:
   desc: The docker image tag to use for blockfrost-ryo
   type: str